pdf-association/arlington-pdf-model/MODEL_NOTES.md

     - Dictionary handling is covered by subclause 7.3.7 "_A dictionary entry whose value is null (see 7.3.9, "Null object") shall be treated the same as if the entry does not exist._" so dictionaries will never have a `null` type unless ISO 32000-2 explicitly mentions it or there is a glitch in the matrix
     (e.g. Table 207 for **Mac** and **Unix** entries).
-    - Array objects and name-tree / number-trees are more complex as ISO 32000-2:2020 makes no statements about `null`.
+    - Array objects and `name-tree` / `number-tree`s are more complex as ISO 32000-2:2020 makes no statements about `null`.
 See also
     [Arlington Issue #90](https://github.com/pdf-association/arlington-pdf-model/issues/90) and [PDF 2.0 Errata #157](https://github.com/pdf-association/pdf-issues/issues/157).

-* the [veraPDF Arlington repo](https://github.com/veraPDF/veraPDF-arlington-tools) also has additional useful information such as how to validate name-tree and number-tree data structures.

 ## Limitations